NOAA-ORR-ERD/WebGnomeClient/doc/transport_exercises/manual_exercise.rst

 or run duration within the "Model Settings" panel) or to load or create movers (e.g. the "Wind" and "Current" panels).

 Begin by entering data in the Model Settings panel.
 You can give the incident a name and set the model start time and duration.
-Leave the "Include the Minimum Regret (Uncertainty) Solution" unchecked for now.
+Leave the "Include uncertainy in particle transport" box unchecked for now.

 Load a Map